|

-Benchmarks are valuable tools for evaluating the maximum sampling speed of certain types of applications and for comparing the performance of different Data Acquisition Processors.
+Benchmarks are valuable tools for evaluating the maximum sampling speed of certain types of applications and for comparing the performance of different Data Acquisition ProcessorsTM.
 Simple applications were written with a selected set of DAPL commands to provide performance benchmarks.
 These benchmarks can be helpful when deciding which Data Acquisition Processor is best for an application.

 Following is an overview of the benchmark procedures, the hardware and software configuration used during testing, and a benchmark summary.
 A table presents benchmark results for various Data Acquisition Processors.